-Your radio has a range of display options when in Last.fm mode.
-Note that the information may not always be 100% accurate since some of the Last. fm data is based upon information scrobbled from user's files.
+Your sound system has a range of display options when in Last.fm mode.
+Note that the information may not always be 100% accurate since some of the Last.fm data is based upon information scrobbled from user's files.

+1. Press the Info button to cycle through the different options.

 a.
-Artist Displays the name of the artist for the

-currently playing track

-b.
-Album Displays the name of the album from

-which the current track is taken.

-c.
-Progress bar Displays the playback progress for the

-d.
-Radio Name Displays the name of the currently

-playing Last.fm 'radio station'

-e.
-Account Displays of the Last.fm account

-currently in use.

-f.
-Format Displays the bit rate and format of the

-g.
-Playback buffer Displays the radios internal buffer level.

-h.
+Artist Displays the name of the artist for the track currently playing. b.
+Album Displays the name of the album from which the current track is taken. c.
+Progress bar Displays the playback progress for the track currently playing. d.
+Radio Name Displays the name of the currently playing Last.fm 'radio station'. e.
+Account Displays the name of the Last.fm account currently in use. f.
+Format Displays the bit rate and format of the track currently playing. g.
+Playback buffer Displays the radios internal buffer level. h.
 Date Displays the current date.

-Whenever the radio is displaying an information screen, the time is displayed in the top-right corner of the display, and a WiFi strength or Ethernet connection indicator is shown in the bottom-right corner.
+Whenever the sound system is displaying an information screen, the time is displayed in the top-right corner of the display, and a WiFi strength or Ethernet connection indicator is shown in the bottom-right corner.